larrytech7/popularmoviesapp/README.md

 # popularmoviesapp
-help users discover and watch trending/popular movies right on their mobile devices
+Help users discover and watch trending/popular movies right on their mobile devices